antodom/tc_lib/README.md

 ### 5. Examples

-On the examples directory you have available a basic example for using a capture object, *capture_test.ino*, and two examples for using action objects, *action_test.ino* and *wave_example.ino*.

-There is third example, *pwm_capture_test.ino* which is specifically designed to check the capture objects with fast signals.
+On the examples directory you have available a basic example for using a capture object, *capture_test.ino*, and baseci example for using action objects, *action_test.ino*.
+Example *wave_example.ino* shows how to use action objects to send a byte through a pin using a digital wave.
+And finally a fourth example, *pwm_capture_test.ino* which is specifically designed to check the capture objects with fast signals.
 For this example it is necessary the use of library pwm_lib, available at [https://github.com/antodom/pwm_lib](https://github.com/antodom/pwm_lib).

-The last example, *wave_example.ino*, shows how to use action objects to send a byte through a pin using a digital wave.

 I hope all four examples are self-explaining.